MicrosoftLearning/mslearn-aspnet-api/Instructions/Labs/03-render-api-results-razor-pages.md

 * Integrate C# code with Razor syntax
 * Run and test the app

+### Exercise scenario

+This exercise has two components:

+* An app that sends HTTP requests to an API.
+The web app runs on **http://localhost:5010**.
+* An API that responds to HTTP requests.
+The API runs on **http://localhost:5050**.

 ## Before you start

 To complete the exercise you need to have the following installed on your system: